-Okay.
+OK.
 In that case, what was good about prison?

 Well, I became quite good at badminton.
 There wasn't much else there except playing badminton that was quite good.

-Well, of course, I'd have my own food, yeah.
+Well, of course I'd have my own food, yeah.

 How did you manage to sort that out?

 This is a very official conversation, and I know it's being recorded.
-You're right about the rumour, you're right about that being publicised somewhere, but I'm just giving you a kind of slightly tongue-in-cheek answer for it, if you like.
+You're right about the rumor, you're right about that being publicized somewhere, but I'm just giving you a kind of slightly tongue-in-cheek answer for it, if you like.
 Between your door, you get a menu every week.
 And I don't know why, but on my menu they used to have lobster on it.
 Regularly.
 So I would just tick the box.